sunfishcode/basic-text/docs/BasicText.md

 succeeds, discarding information not usually considered meaningful or valid in plain text:
  - If the stream starts with U+FEFF, remove it.
+ - If the stream is non-empty and doesn't end with U+A or U+D, append a U+A.
  - Perform [From Unicode string to Basic Text string].
- - If the stream is non-empty and doesn't end with U+A, append a U+A.

 ### From Unicode stream to Basic Text stream, strict